Humanitarian Horizons Research Programme

 Australia is a key contributor to the humanitarian world, providing government and public funding, technical support and personnel, and research and thinking that contributes to improving the humanitarian system.

-Launched in 2017, Humanitarian Advisory Group’s Humanitarian Horizons research programme, supported by the Australian Department of Foreign Affairs and Trade was established to both inform and elevate the profile of humanitarian action in Asia and the Pacific.
+Launched in 2017, the Humanitarian Horizons Research Programme, supported by the Australian Department of Foreign Affairs and Trade was established to both inform and elevate the profile of humanitarian action in Asia and the Pacific.

 Research Advisory Committee

-The research program will be informed and shaped by strategic advice from key stakeholders in the region.
+The research program is informed and shaped by strategic advice from key stakeholders in the region.
 The Research Advisory Committee consists of members comprising of a private sector representatives, academics and peak body representatives.
 The role of the Research Advisory Committee is to provide strategic advice for the research program and inform research priorities, processes and findings.
-Click here to see our Research Advisory Committee.

 Scoping report on research priorities in the region

-The first phase of the research will involve mapping out the research priorities for the region to shape a more comprehensive three-year program.
-The scoping process will involve consultation with key research partners and other regional and global stakeholders.
-Humanitarian actors in Asia and the Pacific are invited to rank our research ideas by their practicality for informing their work.
-We also encourage you to suggest completely new ideas.
+The first phase of the research involved mapping out the research priorities for the region to shape a more comprehensive three-year program.
+The scoping process involved consultation with key research partners and other regional and global stakeholders.
+Humanitarian actors in Asia and the Pacific were invited to rank our research ideas by their practicality for informing their work, and encouraged to suggest completely new ideas.